Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 User should be able to create, delete and edit their training plans.
 - View stats
 User can view their own training progress.
-- Track health
+- Track weight
 User can track his progress and other health-related data (e.g. weight).
 - Interact with users
 User can rate other training plans and notify friends when working out.

-#### Cross-Platform-Mobile-Application

-(tbd)

 ### Usability
 #### Smartphone and PC user

-User should know how to use a smartphone or computer to access the app.
+User should know how to use a smartphone or computer to access the Website.

 ### Reliability
 #### Server reliability